How long do crowns last? / Why do they need to be replaced?

 D) The cosmetic appearance of the crown has become objectionable.

-1) The dental crown’s edge has become visible and it has a grey appearance.
+1) The crown’s edge has become visible and it has a grey appearance.

-Sometimes, over time, the gum line of a tooth will recede.
-This is especially likely in those cases a person has been lax with their brushing and flossing activities.
+Over time, the gum line of a tooth may recede.
+This is especially likely in those cases where a person has been lax in their brushing and flossing habits.

-If enough recession takes place, the edge of a dental crown (which was originally tucked out of sight just under the gum line) will become visible.
+If enough recession takes place, the edge of a crown (which was originally tucked out of sight just below the gum line) will become visible.

-Inherent to porcelain-fused-to-metal crowns is the fact that their edge will typically show some darkness (a hint of the grey metal that lies underneath the porcelain).
-If enough gum recession occurs, this dark edge will become visible, thus spoiling the cosmetic appearance of the crown.
+And if enough gum recession occurs, this dark edge will become visible, thus spoiling the appearance of the crown.

-All-porcelain dental crowns do not suffer from this same inherent edge darkness.
 However, gum recession can expose that portion of the tooth (usually the root) that lies beyond the edge of the crown.
-Usually this part of the tooth appears darker or different in comparison to the color of the dental crown, thus spoiling the overall cosmetic appearance of the tooth.
+And this part usually appears darker, or at least in some way different in color from the crown itself, thus spoiling the overall appearance of the tooth.